 Ti Malice is a hideous parasitic joker who can inject an instantly addictive secretion from his body

-Quinn the Eskimo can produce substances in his blood and inject them via finger bones turned syringes.
+Quinn the Eskimo can produce substances in his blood and inject them via finger bones turned into syringes.
 He is a biochemist and works for the drug-trafficking mafia by reverse-engineering his creations into designer drugs

 Captain Trips — a Hippie biochemist who has several blends of drugs he can take that turn him into a handful of different aces [or jokers] all named after sixties songs.
 If his name appears beside someone else's name, they're one of Mark's "friends".